Laura-Ambrosio/binary-decimal-converter/README.md

 ## Description

 This is a group project that integrates knowledge from Mathematics and Programming courses.
-The main objective was to develop a software program that converts numbers between binary and decimal formats.
-The program was built using the concepts learned so far, such as conditionals and loops.
+The main goal was to develop a software program that converts numbers between binary and decimal formats.
+The program was built using the concepts learned, such as conditionals and loops.

 The project allows the user to convert: